 The Town of Chincoteague water system receives its water from wells located on the Mainland.
-Your water is treated with chlorine to preserve water quality.
+These wells have been determined to be groundwater and not under the influence of surface water.
+Your water is treated with chlorine to ensure water quality.

-The Virginia Dept. of Health conducted a Source Water Assessment of the Waterworks in 2002.
-The well was determined to be of low susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
-The assessment report consists of maps showing the Source Water Assessment area, an inventory of known Land Use Activities and Potential Conduits to Groundwater utilized at Land Use Activity sites in Zone 1, Susceptibility Explanation Chart, and Definition of Key Terms.
-The report is available by contacting your waterworks system owner/operator at the phone or address provided above.
+The Virginia Department of Health conducted a Source Water Assessment of the Waterworks in 2014.
+The wells were determined to be of low susceptibility to contamination using the criteria developed by the state in its approved Source Water Assessment Program.
+The assessment report consists of maps showing the Source Water Assessment area, an inventory of known Land Use Activities and Potential Conduits to Groundwater utilized at Land Use Activity sites in Zone 1, Susceptibility Explanation Chart and Definitions of Key terms.
+The report is available by contacting the waterworks system owner/operator at the phone or address provided above.